 Above: Working the soil in between every root, with a chopstick.
 It took ages, but it is a to important task to rush!

 Above: The “SWAN” in his new (temporary) pot.
 It was watered until the water that runs out of the pot was clear.
 The wires that you see hanging out of the pot were there to secure the tree. but they were not necessary and will be removed.

 I have to admit that I am over the moon with this result.
-The tree is now already planted more to the left, than I had hoped for, before I started!
+The tree is now already planted more to the left than I had hoped for before I started!
 If I can manage to planed it about 2,5 cm/1 inch more to the left in the next repotting it would just be perfect!
-The wooden block will stay there until I know for sure that the tree can hold this position by it self.
+The wooden block will stay there until I know for sure that the tree can hold this position by itself.

-In a few days the completer story of this repotting, with much more pics, will be posted on my Karamotto website.
+In a few days the complete story of this repotting, with much more pics, will be posted on my Karamotto website.
 So if you like it, go check it out in a few days time.

 Tomorrow I will post the pictures of the other big Pine repotting I did on this same day.